SalmanT01/Personal-AI-Assistant/README.md

 # Google Gemini Based Personal AI Assistant **Who Can See You** - "Friday"

 A real-time AI assistant with Camera Access built with LiveKit and Google's Realtime API, inspired by the AI assistant from Iron Man.
-This project creates a voice-enabled personal assistant that can help with weather information, web searches, and email management.
+This project creates a voice-enabled personal assistant that can assist in search with weather information, perform web searches, and send email.

 # Features